Goldribbon soapfish: Habitat and biology

 The goldribbon soapfish is found on rocky reefs where it lives in caves and underneath crevices, at depths of 20 to 604 m.
 It is a carnivorous species which feeds on fishes and crustaceans.
 These fish have a toxin, grammistin, which is produced in their skin and which has a bitter taste, the production of the toxin is increased when the fish is threatened.

 Taxonomy

-The goldribbon soapfish was first formally describedin 1854 by the dutch ichthyologist, herpetologist and physician Pieter Bleeker (1819-1874) with the type locality given as Japan.
+The goldribbon soapfish was first formally described in 1854 by the dutch ichthyologist, herpetologist and physician Pieter Bleeker (1819-1874) with the type locality given as Japan.
 The genus was created in 1843 by the Dutch zoologist Coenraad Jacob Temminck (1778-1858) and his student, the German ichthyologist Hermann Schlegel (1804-1884) and was originally described without any species until Bleeker added this species.
 The generic name is a compound of the Greek aulos which means "flute" and kephales which means "head".